-- Supply Chain and Logistics Engineering (16:540:520) offered online on Tuesday nights. - Quality Management (16:540:580) offered online and in person on Thursday evenings by the Industrial and Systems Engineering program, covering the basics of quality and reliability.
-Appropriate for all engineering, especially engineering management, and those working in the life sciences and bio/pharma area (biotech, drug discovery & development, personal care, food science).
-Quality Management is a popular area for many jobs in the NY/NJ area. - Bioinformatics (16:765:585) a basic course in bioinformatics and super-important for those in biotech & drug discovery.
+- Quality Management (16:540:580) offered online and in person on Thursday evenings by the Industrial and Systems Engineering program, covering the basics of quality and reliability. - Bioinformatics (16:765:585) a basic course in bioinformatics and super-important for those in biotech & drug discovery.
 For those who are interested in bioinformatics, Python is the language of choice.
-(Check out our Fundamentals of Python course.) - Regression Analysis (16:960:563) required for analytics!
+(Check out our Fundamentals of Python course.) - Public Health Infrastructure and National Security (16:790:583) This class is part of the MA in United Nations Studies from the political science department.
+They have some great courses about the politics of different science issues (cyber, food, water), etc. You can read the course description here.
+This course is perfect for those in Cybersecurity and IT. - Regression Analysis (16:960:563) required for analytics!
 This course will be held on Thursday evenings on campus in the fall.
-It's offered every semester (and summer) but needs a prerequisite basic stats class. - Healthcare Service Management (22:799:696) RBS course that meets on Livingston campus. - Negotiation (38:578:505) is a great business elective. - Engineering of Sugars: Glycosciences in Health, Energy, & Materials (16:155:532) introduces students with limited prior exposure to the interdisciplinary field of glycosciences (or glycoengineering) and its practical relevance to biotechnology. \Students should have a basic background in organic chemistry and/or biochemistry and/or cell biology and/or microbiology.
+It's offered every semester (and summer) but needs a prerequisite basic stats class.
+MBS offers our own Regression Analysis (16:137:602) course during the spring semester. - Negotiation (38:578:505) is a great business elective - Healthcare Service Management (22:799:696) RBS course that meets on Livingston campus.